diennea/blobit/README.md

 # Java Client example

-A tipical write looks like this:
+A tipical writer looks like this:

 ```
 Configuration configuration